 It doesn’t appear that Spacial development team are doing anything to solve the issue.

 The minute we switched from SAM Broadcaster to RadioDJ free radio automation software the rotation problems went away.

 The software never crashed on us while using it.
 RadioDJ is a rock solid piece of software

 One of the main complaints about SAM is the encoders constantly buffering on users, The developers are aware of this issue but they don’t seem to be in a hurry to fix it.

-With RadioDJ you have to use a separate piece of encoding software, that way it frees up RadioDJ to do what it does best.
+Running RadioDJ alongside a separate piece of encoding software frees up the software to do what it does best and that’s automate.

-Our advice is ditch SAM Broadcaster and install RadioDJ free radio automation instead.
+Our advice is ditch SAM Broadcaster Pro and install RadioDJ free radio automation instead.

-RadioDJ has a better track rotation feature that never screws up like the clockwheel rotations in SAM Broadcaster have been known to do…
+RadioDJ has a better track rotation feature and has never screwed up like the clockwheel rotations in SAM Broadcaster did.

 Sadly it seems Spacial Audio really don’t seem to care about getting SAM Broadcaster to work as it was designed.